Postgraduate coursework in education

 This scholarship has been established to support one mature-age female student per year to complete a degree or undertake a research project.
 Preference will be given to candidates who are making a career change, or applying for support for a professional-experience internship, field-education placement, or research project with a strong social-improvement focus.

-Applications are closed for scholarships that take effect in 2014.
+Applications have now closed for scholarships that take effect in 2015.